garrandall/popular-music-data/tracks/the-heart-of-the-matter-don-henley.md

 I've been tryin' to get down to the heart of the matter But my will gets weak
 And my thoughts seem to scatter
-But i think it's about forgiveness
+But I think it's about forgiveness

 Forgiveness
 Even if, even if you don't love me anymore